 First Nations marine resource uses and activities: Harvest of marine resources by First Nations and non-harvest spiritual and ceremonial practices by First Nations

-Sport fisheries: Recreational angling, shellfish collection, finfish and invertebrates harvesting by residents and visitors for personal use
+Recreational fisheries: Recreational angling, finfish and invertebrates harvesting by residents and visitors for personal use

 Commercial fisheries: Harvesting wild finfish and invertebrates for commercial purposes

 Aquaculture: Culturing finfish, shellfish or plants in the aquatic environment or manufactured container